 - Insects and bugs flying around the cage

-Night frights are also a problem for some birds.
+Night frights are a problem for some birds.
 This is where they get spooked by something they see or hear at night.
-Putting a sheet or cover over your parrot’s cage at night could help it feel more comfortable.
+Putting a sheet or cover over your parrot’s cage at night could make it feel more comfortable.

-Another common reason for fear is a change in the environment.
-Anything that feels new or different can spook a parrot, especially if it feels that a predator is after it.
-That’s why you should only make essential changes if you have no other option.
+Anything that feels new or different can spook a parrot, especially if it fears that a predator is after it.

 Parrots grieve when they lose close companions.
 They mourn the loss of a mate, owner, or friend.
 Parrots form strong bonds with members of their flock.
-As mentioned, in captivity, their owners are part of their group.
+In captivity, their owners are part of their group.

-When someone or something close to them dies, it affects them, and their behavior becomes noticeably different.
+When someone close to them dies, their behavior becomes noticeably different.
 Signs of grief include:

 - Reluctance to leave the cage